northbright/aliyun/sms/README.md

 #### Example of Sending SMS

-    // Creates a new client.
+    // Create a new client.
     c := sms.NewClient(accessKeyID, accessKeySecret)

     // Specify one or more phone numbers.